 Queenstown a great base when travelling on the South Island of New Zealand with your family.
-There are many outdoor and indoor activities that are suitable for children of all ages.
+There are outdoor and indoor activities that are suitable for children of all ages.
 Some of New Zealand’s most spectacular mountain views, old historic towns, and biking trails are all within two hours of Queenstown.
-Choose your ideal day trip when visiting Queenstown from these 5 stopovers.
+Choose your ideal day trip when visiting Queenstown from these five stopovers.
 Watch your little one learn about the world around them as they discover new foods, cultures, and experiences.

 Before You Begin: Driving in New Zealand